header-card (1)

 As a user, I’m not sure where my attention should be.
 Why are random fields expanding?
 Why are there suddenly huge white spaces?

 Ultimately, single-column inputs are tidier, giving us the option for inline suggestions, help, or errors.
 They allowed us to group questions a lot more simply and made labels easier to scan.
-This all results in a lower cognitive load for the user; a clear order to fill the form, introduces much less tech and design debt, and provides a better experience for people using assistive devices, smaller devices, or mobiles.
+This all results in a lower cognitive load for the user with a clear order to fill the form, introduces much less tech and design debt, and provides a better experience for people using assistive devices.

 Measuring success